code16/sharp/docs/README.md

 </div>

 A Sharp instance for a demo project is online here: [sharp.code16.fr/sharp/](http://sharp.code16.fr/sharp/).

-Use these accounts to login:
-- admin@example.com / secret
-- boss@example.com / secret (has a few more permissions)

 Data of this demo is reset each hour.